cnhannon/cnhannon/README.md

 ## ✨ About Me:

-I'm currently dedicated to enriching my professional portfolio through diverse projects, aiming to display my capabilities to potential employers.
+I have recently completed Le Wagon's Data Analysis Bootcamp, expanding my toolkit for extracting insights and driving decisions through data.
+I am now in the process of enriching my professional projects portfolio, aiming to display my capabilities to potential employers.

-### 📚 Currently Learning:
+### 📚 Learning:
 - **An Introduction to Statistical Learning with Python**
 - **Prompt Engineering for Generative AI**

-### 🎯 My Goals:
+### 🎯 Goals:
 - **Simplify data comprehension** for all audiences
 - **Advance my career** towards becoming a Data Scientist or Data Engineer

 ### 🎲 Fun Fact:
 - I once served as a Queen's Guardsman. 💂‍♂️

-In my free time I enjoy hiking, lifting heavy things, reading, solving puzzles, and spending time with my dog.

 Feel free to browse my projects, or get in touch.